What to expect when you visit our TravelHub

 I’m still paying for my Direct Debit subscription because I need to travel, but the Ridacard has expired – how can I get this renewed?

-Our Waverley TravelHub will reopen on Saturday 11 July.
-Please visit our TravelHub during opening hours where our team will be happy to help.
+Please visit a TravelHub during opening hours where our team will be happy to help.

 I’ve lost my Ridacard – can I get a replacement?

-Our Waverley TravelHub will reopen on Saturday 11 July.
-If you pop in to our TravelHub during opening hours and our team will be happy to assist you.
+If you pop in to a TravelHub during opening hours, our team will be happy to assist you.